2023 AFC Asian Cup Group A: Qatar vs Lebanon

 The match was originally scheduled to take place at Al Bayt Stadium, Al Khor.
-However, the AFC confirmed in 21 August 2023 that the match would be moved to Lusail Stadium, Lusail due to significant interest for fans.
+However, the AFC confirmed on 21 August 2023 that the match would be moved to Lusail Stadium, Lusail due to significant interest for fans.

 This was the sides' second straight fixture in the tournament, having also met in the previous edition, which was won by Qatar 2–0.
 Qatar had never lost to Lebanon in their history, with ten wins and three draws in their thirteen previous meetings.

 Akram Afif struck once late in each half and Almoez Ali scored another as Qatar cruised to a 3–0 win.
 Adding on to the seven out of seven matches won in their 2019 title-winning campaign, Qatar thus extended their streak to eight consecutive victories in the competition.